-Afritune Education Spice Additional material re IIE that court ed near be or the eginnin It is wholly fitting and not at all surprising that the Institute of International Education has taken the lead in holding a conference of this sort Not surprising because for 60 years new which this conference AND VOLOGI V holly IIE has pioneered in international exchange efforts. view, the most productive educational fitting because the exchange of the states nstitution linkages Here might be a good place for a few examples from personal experience, both finese re CHEAR and SUNY/Moscow & Israel, also IAU and Egypt.
-No institution has more experience in international activities i O plasmaly home I would have expected it 9 41250 educational exchange than IIE. monory to play a major madership role through building \mathbf{on} it NKK manifold experiences with individual countries. regional efforts to come to grips with the new and special s of world wide cooperation which the age of challon interdependence requires.
+INTERNATIONAL EDUCATION SPEECH

+It is wholly fitting -- and not at all surprising -- that the Institute of International Education has taken the lead in holding a conference of this sort.

+o Not surprising because for 60 years IIE has pioneered in international exchange efforts.

+No institution has more experience in international education activities than IIE and I personally have gained enormously from your work.

+(Here might be a good place for a few examples from personal experience, both re CHEAR and SUNY/Moscow & Israel, also IAU and Egypt.)

 This conference confirms both my expectations and my confidence about IIE's continuing leadership contributions.

-Note: somewhere in the tribute to IIE, perhaps in relation to CHEAR, some specific recognition of Ken Holland's contributions should be mentioned.
+(Note: somewhere in the tribute to IIE, perhaps in relation to CHEAR, some specific recognition of Ken Holland's contributions should be mentioned.)

-DRAFT DRAFT DRAFT

-Ideas for IIE speech, Feb.
-28, Washington, D.C.

-''of on and "International cation for convening ducation in the Global Context."
-I believe they were right in the choice of conference theme and age, and the four topics are all particularly for his day important aspects of the masaic of international education in icularly as one looks to the future. our time FROM RETEN presentations and discussions during these hree days ∧^{the} have been thoughtful, provocative, productive.
-In one way or another they have repeatedly illuminated for all of us the inescapable facts that: - the world has changed greatly, and - our educational system must - and must change rapidly -- to reflect the new real ties ru con In one sense, the ects nothing more than the continuing challenge every ment educator accepts as لم ping date But in another sense, the rapid arricultum W emergence of the age of interdependence---the global context which provides the theme for this conference--represents a quantum change in the notion 7 are work hallenge and in the urgency with which we must respond.
+In one sense, the focus of this historic conference reflects nothing more than the continuing challenge every educator accepts as fundamental -- to educate students about the nature of our world.

+But in another sense, the rapid emergence of the age of interdependence -- the global context which provides the theme for this conference -- represents a quantum shift in the nature of our world and in the urgency with which we must respond.
 The task before us is quite literally educating for survival.

-2. The Not from Educating for Survival. those par An ooè the -of the last two paragraphs on page 71, with, 10 ITE 's forward thinking in developing this conference ealization of the importance of equication through produce a better future marked portion of conference program attached). want to Vall nu CROTIE ternatic ents Decome hese cierate the nature, ared and pace, and public exercises of interconnectedness/interdependence.
-You might note that a little over a year ago, in December, 1977, your speech to AASCU in Florida included attention to the then just-concluded dramatic visit of President Sadat to Jerusalem and the enormous significance of half a billion people witnessing the event via satellite television.
+Just a little over a year ago, in December, 1977, your speech to AASCU in Florida included attention to the then just-concluded dramatic visit of President Sadat to Jerusalem and the enormous significance of half a billion people witnessing the event via satellite television.
 Your language and interpretation of this was superb and could be used effectively again in this context, both in its own right and as a backdrop for the most recent examples our fast moving contemporary world continues to provide us:

-- the fall of a dynasty in Iran, the TV coverage of the

-return of Ayatollah Khomeini to Iran, and the widening shocks of the aftermath throughout the region and the world, the beginning of direct conflict between China and Vietnam and how it might affect U.S.-China relations as well as U.S.-Soviet relations---and the impact maximum on the value of the dollar, the inflation rate, home mortgage rate, taxes, etc.---perhaps beginning or ending with Harlan Cleveland's point to the effect that in today's world, everything leads to everything else.
+- the fall of a dynasty in Iran, the TV coverage of the return of Ayatollah Khomeini to Iran, and the widening shocks of the aftermath throughout the region and the world, the beginning of direct conflict between China and Vietnam and how it might affect U.S.-China relations as well as U.S.-Soviet relations -- and the impact on the value of the dollar, the inflation rate, home mortgage rate, taxes, etc. -- perhaps beginning or ending with Harlan Cleveland's point to the effect that in today's world, everything leads to everything else.